stephanpelikan/elmo/README.md

 1. People can join as a both passenger and driver at once:
       1. Typically, passengers are charged a flat fee.
       1. Drivers who also use the passenger service pay a lower fee.

+Fees are not calculated by the system, but statistics are provided to support charging passengers and drivers.

 ### Features available: